rwynn/monstache/README.md

 monstache will hash the id of each document using consistent hashing so that each id is handled by only one of the available workers.

+<a name="multiple_clusters"></a>
+### Synching a single mongodb cluster to multipe elasticsearch clusters ###

+The best way to sync a single mongodb cluster to multiple elasticsearch cluster is to use a dedicated monstache process (or processes if using workers) for each target elasticsearch cluster.
+If you are using the `resume` feature you should ensure that each monstache process has a unique `resume-name` set for it among the monstache processes to avoid collisions when writing timestamps to mongodb.